sampsaoinonen/TiRa-RouteOptimizer/documentation/week2.md

 - I gained a deeper understanding of several pathfinding algorithms.

 ### What was unclear or caused difficulties?
+- Integrating the complexities of OSMnx graphs with simplified NetworkX graphs
 - Fringe Search is still under study and needs more focus.

 ### What will I do next?